-- List the chemicals proposed for use in drilling and hydraulic stimulation including: - proprietary names (trade names) of compounds (e.g., fracturing fluid additives) being produced; - chemical names and CAS numbers of each additive used in each of the fluids; - general purpose and function of each of the chemicals used; - mass or volume proposed for use and their maximum concentration (mg/L or g/kg); - ecotoxicology; and - any material safety data sheets for the chemicals or chemical products used. - The use of drilling and hydraulic fracturing chemicals should be informed by appropriately tiered deterministic and/or probabilistic hazard and risk assessments, based on ecotoxicological testing consistent with Australian Government testing guidelines (see CoA 2012; NRMMC-EPHC-NHMRC 2009). - Chemicals for use in drilling and hydraulic fracturing must be identified as being approved for import, manufacture or use in Australia (that is, listed on the Australian Inventory of Industrial Chemicals, see CoA 2020b). - Propose waste management measures (including salt and brines) during both operations and legacy after closure.
+- List the chemicals proposed for use in drilling and hydraulic stimulation of CSG production bores, including: - proprietary names (trade names) of compounds (e.g., fracturing fluid additives) being produced - chemical names and CAS numbers of each additive used in each of the fluids - general purpose and function of each of the chemicals used - mass or volume of each of the chemicals proposed for use and its maximum concentration (mg/L or g/kg) - ecotoxicology - any material safety data sheets for the chemicals or chemical products used. - The use of drilling and hydraulic fracturing chemicals should be informed by appropriately tiered deterministic and/or probabilistic hazard and risk assessments, based on ecotoxicological testing consistent with Australian Government testing guidelines (see CoA 2012; NRMMC-EPHC-NHMRC 2009). - Chemicals for use in drilling and hydraulic fracturing must be identified as being approved for import, manufacture or use in Australia (i.e., listed on the Australian Inventory of Industrial Chemicals; see CoA 2020b). - Propose waste management measures (including salt and brines) during both operations and legacy after closure.